caroso1222/notyf/recipes/nuxt.md

 ```

-4.In your Vue component you can call `this.$notyf`.
+5. In your Vue component you can call `this.$notyf`.

 ```html
 <template>